abolhoseinisina/od_estimation/README.md

 If your shapefiles are in a coordinate CRS (e.g. EPSG:4326) instead of a projection CRS (e.g. EPSG:26914), calculations can go wrong.
 So, you have to provide a projection CRS inside the `config.json` file based on the geographical location of your road network.
 If your shapefiles are already in a projection CRS, include the same projection EPSG code inside the config file.
 The script reprojects your shapefiles to the projection CRS you provided in the config file.

+The transportation network shapefile must have a column for the flow values.
+You have to include the column name in the config file.

+The origin-destinations shapefile must have a column for the name of zones.
+You have to include the column name in the config file.

 Also, specify a directory so that the script saves the results of the script inside that folder.

 After following the above steps, simply run the following command: